Ali Zare Ghanat Nowi: Reception and criticism

-He has succeeded to display his films in more than 150 countries.
+He has succeeded in displaying his films in more than 150 countries.
 About Dad's Fragile Doll it's been said: "intelligently addresses not only children but especially adults, through the eyes of a child, and in an "innocent" but biting manner of the days of terror Of a dictatorship and the effects on a family."
 This animation was also described as: "intense and dramatic … intensifying the censorship of intellectuals throughout the country."
 It has received more than 20 professional critics in Hong Kong newspapers.
 Zare was called the most worldwide-honored Iranian director in 2014.

 He recently was appreciated for Empty View which was described as "a testament to the unique power of animation to bring life to the artificial.
 With enough care and talent poured into every second, a film created entirely by hand can feel as real, if not more so, than reality captured on a camera."

 Books

 In 2008 Ali Zare GhanatNowi translated the screenplay of The Grapes of Wrath by Nunnally Johnson which is an adaptation of the same novel by John Steinbeck.
 The film was made by John Ford.
-The final edition for the Persian translation was done by Saeed Aghighi.
+The final edition of the Persian translation was done by Saeed Aghighi.
 In 2005 Zare translated the screenplay 21 Grams by Guillermo Arriaga.

 He has two books in press: Digital Photography Darkroom and Keywords in Cinema.
 He also has done the cover designing of World of Colors and Two lit up blue lights both by Jamal Mirsadeghi.
 Zare has published some cinema critics and film reviews in some newspapers too.